diegomrobledo679/open-interpreter-ts/README.md

 - `START_WEB` – Set to `true` to automatically launch the web interface.
 - `START_GUI` – Set to `true` to automatically open the graphical interface.
 - `AUTO_START` – Set to `true` to start the CLI, web interface, and GUI together.
+- `SPOTIFY_URI` – If set, automatically play this Spotify URI on startup or when using the menu option.

 Create a `.env` file with these values to avoid passing them as flags.
 You can also provide temporary overrides on the command line using `--env KEY=VALUE`.